Artcofe/xterm-console/README.md

 # My experience

 I've researched a decent amount of materials on the triangular arbitrage.
-You might know or have a feeling that th
+You might know or have a feeling that there is not a lot of quality